 Healthcare, climate change, racial justice—data science impacts issues that matter.
 Use mathematics, computer science, statistics, and communication skills to inspire action in your career and community.

-Data science is a new interdisciplinary major that applies analytical tools to real-world problems.
+The data science major applies analytical tools to real-world problems.
 These tools will enable you to analyze massive data sets—collected from web logs, mobile devices, financial transactions, medical records, environmental instruments, and many other sources—then communicate your insights to expand knowledge, build businesses, and improve society.
 As a data science major, your skills will be in high demand: in the next decade, hundreds of thousands of data scientists will be needed in fields like technology, finance, engineering, manufacturing, market research, medicine, and advocacy.

 - Computational Analytics